canonical/core20/README.md

 # Bootchart

-It is possible to enable bootcharts by adding `systemd.wants=systemd-bootchart.service` to the kernel command line.
+It is possible to enable bootcharts by adding `core.bootchart` to the kernel command line.
 The sample collector will run until the system is seeded (it will stop when the `snapd.seeded.service` stops).
 The bootchart will be saved in the `ubuntu-save` partition, under `log/boot<N>/`, being `<N>` the boot number since bootcharts were enabled.
-If a chart has been collected by the initramfs, it will be also saved in that folder (this will happen if we have also added `rd.systemd.wants=systemd-bootchart.service` to the kernel command line).
+If a chart has been collected by the initramfs, it will be also saved in that folder.